 The place also offered an English-speaking guide, which was very helpful.
 There were some great things I learned about the perfume business.
 I am listing down few titbits that fascinated me.

 - The big companies work with the noses to launch their new products.
 They can smell hundreds of different samples and distinctly call it out.
-A Nose beginning fees are about 8k euro a month.
+A Nose beginning fees is about 8k euro a month.
 Also, because of the nature of the job they only work 2 hours a day.
 A dream job indeed, but it is a God gifted skill that cannot be learned.

 - The flowers used to make perfume are Mimosa, Rose, Jasmine, Violet, lavender.
 All of them grows abundantly in Grasse.
 However, because of pent-up demand roses are now imported from Turkey and Bulgaria, and jasmine from India.